It's the end of the financial year, so July is a great month to make sure your business is ready for the year ahead.

 A business can be profitable but still encounter cash flow issues.

 It's important to focus on managing cash flow at all times.
 Preparing a cash flow forecast when preparing new business plans will make sure you have enough cash to support the new plans.

 How to prepare a cash flow forecast

-- Using your business plan and profit and loss plan, prepare a sales forecast – include information about when receipts from customers will actually be received.
+- Prepare a sales forecast using your business plan and profit and loss plan – include information about when receipts from customers will be received.

 - Prepare detail on any other estimated cash inflows, such as sales of assets, GST rebates, loan funds.

-- Prepare estimated cash flow out flows, including the timing of when these will actually be paid for.
+- Estimate cash flow outflows, including the timing of when you will pay them.